 Who can get an NHS COVID Pass

-If you're aged 16 or over, you can get an NHS COVID Pass depending on your vaccination status or COVID-19 test results.
+If you're aged 16 or over, you can get a digital NHS COVID Pass for travel.
+People under 16 may need to show a negative test result.

 What you need to get a pass